Cacti/documentation/Upgrading-Cacti-Under-Windows.md

 5. MySQL Installer - update Catalog, then upgrade MySQL Server

-6. Overwrite new version to production folder by extracting contents of cacti-xxx folder in cacti-xxx.zip to C:\inetpub\wwwroot\cacti\ and replace files.
+6. Overwrite new Cacti version to production folder.
+   Extract contents of cacti-xxx folder in cacti-xxx.zip to C:\inetpub\wwwroot\cacti\ and replace files.

 7. Edit `include/config.php` and specify the MySQL user, password and database for your Cacti configuration.

    ```sh
    shell> notepad cacti/include/config.php
    ```